-Frankincense essential oil comes from steam distilling a resin found in the Boswellia carterii tree.
+Frankincense essential oil comes from steam distilling a resin found in Boswellia trees.
 Frankincense essential oil has a LONG history of use throughout the world.
 Its story in history books often starts in the middle east, where the trees that the oil comes from are native.

-In the Middle East, Frankincense is considered a holy oil, and often used during religious ceremonies to enhance spiritual awareness and communications.
+In the Middle East, Frankincense is considered a holy oil that has a rich history of being used during religious ceremonies to enhance spiritual awareness and communications.
 The bible refers to Frankincense oil 52 separate times!
 Today the uses for Frankincense are countless, and only increasing as people experience the benefits of having this oil in their wellness kits.

 - How is Frankincense Essential Oil Harvested?